matry/documentation/philosophy.md

 # Philosophy

 Matry is an attempt to "bridge the gap", so to speak, between designers and developers.
 Many such attempts currently exist, and more are being introduced with each passing day.
-We think our approach is unique.
+However, we think our approach is unique.
 In the following document, we will outline that approach, and hopefully shed some light on the logic underpinning Matrys design decisions.

 ## The State of The Industry